SMALL PHONE

 • Instruct your drivers to practice adjusting for changes in weather and road conditions

-• Reinforce the dangers of distracted driving awareness, including mobile phone use
+• Reinforce the dangers of distracted driving, including mobile phone use

 Green delivery truck with flower decal